wireless90/ProcessInjector.NET/ProcessInjector/.NET Startup Hooks/README.md

 Now lets prepare our `Startup Hook`!

-We are going to create a reverse shell to the host machine at `192.168.1.192`.
+We are going to create a reverse shell to connect to the host machine at `192.168.1.192`.

 ```cs
 using System;